General Policies and Procedures

 Asian Journal of Arthroscopy Publication Policies; Ethics

-Although the staff at the AJA Journals Department and the journal editors may be able to note a breach of publication policy or ethical conduct after publication, we rely heavily on the reviewers to detect such problems before publication.
-AJA publication policies are described in the Instructions to Authors, which are available online.
+Although the staff at the journal department and the journal editors may be able to note a breach of publication policy or ethical conduct after publication, we rely heavily on the reviewers to detect such problems before publication.
+Asian Journal of Arthroscopy publication policies is described in the Instructions to Authors, which are available online.
 Some of the items for which you should be alert include:

 Note that similar conflicts of interest on your part must also be brought to the attention of the editor, who may, at his discretion, subsequently cancel your invitation to review the manuscript.
 If one of the manuscript authors is at your institution, there could be a perceived conflict of interest, and you should immediately contact the editor so that another individual can be invited to review the manuscript in your place.

 In summary, you must communicate suspicions of policy or ethics problems directly to the editor, who in turn will contact the editor in chief.
 Under no circumstance should you contact the author directly.
-AJA has policies for investigation and resolution of such problems and these must be followed.
+Asian Journal of Arthroscopy has policies for investigation and resolution of such problems and these must be followed.